 Which colours should I use?

 We match our inks to the PANTONE Matching System (PMS).
-Choose your colours from the PANTONE Solid Uncoated colour book in the Swatch Libraries.
+Choose your colours from the PANTONE Solid Uncoated swatch book.

 Can letterpress print fine detail?